 The mobile road sensors (Vaisala DSP310 Road Condition Sensor) on the patrol vehicles will show live data & archived data from the sensors & this data shall be accessed via the Vaisala website.
-These will be fitted to 2 of the NE Unit Patrol vehicles registrations are SJ65 FVP & SJ65 FVW.
-The other 2 DSP310 sensors are fitted to NW Unit Patrol vehicles.
+These will be fitted to 2 of the NE Unit Patrol vehicles registrations are SJ65 FVP, which is used on Patrol A2 & SJ65 FVW, which is used on Patrol B2.

-Additional Patrol sensors shall be fitted to all frontline spreaders which shall supply additional data for operators & controllers throughout the season.
+All patrol spreaders and frontline spreaders will have road surface temperature and air temperature sensors fitted which shall supply additional data for operators & controllers throughout the season.